DmytroMitin/AUXify/README.md

 ```
 Convenient for type-level programming.

-Generating lower bound `>: this.type` and/or F-bound `type Self = self.Self` for trait can be switched off
+Generating lower bound `>: self.type` and/or F-bound `type Self = self.Self` for trait can be switched off
 ```scala
 @self(lowerBound = false, fBound = false)
 ```